ErpNetDocs/tech/whats-new/v26-2/desktop-client/index.md

 > [!IMPORTANT]
 > After upgrading, if an unsupported theme is currently in use, it will automatically revert to a supported theme.
 > If you still wish to use these themes, you must explicitly enable UseUnsupportedThemes after the update.
+> You must log out and log in again for the change to take effect.

 ![picture](pictures/dark-themes.png)